pooyavahidi/examples/ai/loss_and_cost_functions.md

 - $L$ is the loss for a single example.
 - $p_\text{true}$ is the predicted probability for the correct label.

+> Note: The above log function is the natural logarithm (base $e$) and not the logarithm with base 10.
+Usually in math texts, $log(x)$ without specifically indicating the base is considered as the natural logarithm $ln(x)$.

 For a dataset with many examples, the average loss becomes:

 $$